KerichKiptoo/Geospatial_Engineering/Vegetated_wetlands_mapping/README.md

+## Vegetated Wetlands Mapping in Kenya and Uganda
-## These scripts were used to analyze and map the Vegetated wetlands in Kenya and Uganda.
+These scripts were used to analyze and map the Vegetated wetlands in Kenya and Uganda.